sfu-ireceptor/turnkey-service-php/README.md

 Check it worked:
 ```
 curl --data "{}" "http://localhost/airr/v1/rearrangement"
-# -> returns all of the rearrangement data for the 1000 sequences as JSON
 ```
+All of the rearrangement data for the 1000 sequences is returned as JSON.

-Congratulations :relaxed: You can now [reset the turnkey database](doc/resetting.md) and load your own data.
+That's all, congratulations :relaxed: You can now [reset the turnkey database](doc/resetting.md) and load your own data.

 ## Loading large data sets